datamapio/tos_and_privacy/privacy_policy.md

       Location Tracking Data: Latitude, Longitude, Altitude, Speed, Direction, Pressure, Sensor Data, e.g. Accelerometer<br />
       Machine Learning Data<br />
     </p>
-     <p>When using our POSMO One App movement data is automatically recorded unless you switch to <b>Do Not Track</b>.
+     <p>When using our POSMO One App movement data is automatically recorded unless you switch to "Do Not Track".
 The data is either sent
       continously to our backend servers or once you are in a Wi-Fi.
-This means, your data is now also stored in the cloud and is available via the web on your personal account at posmo.datamap.io.</p>
+This means, your data is now also stored in the cloud and is available via the web on your personal account at https://posmo.datamap.io.</p>
       <p>From your personal account, you can download the data as csv (text with comma separated values) and inspect it.
 You can also delete your data.
     </p>